Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

-Marsh-Rietsch \cite{MR} propose for $X=\Gr(k,n)$ a Landau-Ginzburg mirror which is an open subvariety of the dual Grassmannian $\check{X}=\check{\Gr}(k,n)\subset\Gr(n-k,n)$, the complement of an explicit divisor with a suitable $W:\check{\Gr}(k,n)\to\mathbb{C}$ given as rational function on $\Gr(n-k,n)$ with poles on the divisor.
-Before getting to the details, we recall the basic facts about Pl\"{u}cker coordinates.\\\\ We can think of $[M]\in\Gr(k,n)$ as full rank $k\times n$ matrix $M$ with complex entries, with rows giving a basis of a $k$-dimensional linear subspace of $\mathbb{C}^n$; the basis is not unique, and $[M]$ denotes the equivalence class of $M$ modulo row operations.
-For each Young diagram $d$ in a $k\times (n-k)$ grid, the \textit{Pl\"{u}cker coordinate} $p_d(M)$ denotes the determinant of the minor of $M$ obtained by selecting the columns $d^|\subset [n]$.
+Building on Peterson's work on the quantum cohomology of flag varieties, Marsh-Rietsch \cite{MR} proposed for $X=\Gr(k,n)$ a Landau-Ginzburg mirror which is an open subvariety of the dual Grassmannian $X^\vee=\vGr(k,n)\subset\Gr(n-k,n)$, the complement of an explicit divisor with a suitable $W:\vGr(k,n)\to\mathbb{C}$ given as rational function on $\Gr(n-k,n)$ with poles on the divisor.
+Before getting to the details, we recall the basic facts about Pl\"{u}cker coordinates.

+Think of $[M]\in\Gr(k,n)$ as full rank $k\times n$ matrix $M$ with complex entries, with rows giving a basis of a $k$-dimensional linear subspace of $\mathbb{C}^n$; the basis is not unique, and $[M]$ denotes the equivalence class of $M$ modulo row operations.
+For each Young diagram $d\subseteq k\times (n-k)$, the \textit{Pl\"{u}cker coordinate} $p_d(M)$ denotes the determinant of the minor of $M$ obtained by selecting the columns $d^|\subset [n]$.
 Ordering the Young diagrams $d$ according to the lexicographic order on the sets of vertical steps $d^|$, we get a map

 which is well defined because row operations on $M$ change all Pl\"{u}cker coordinates by the same nonzero factor, and furthermore at least one Pl\"{u}cker coordinate is nonzero because $M$ is full rank.
-The map above is a closed embedding of schemes, and we will also consider a \textit{dual} embedding
+The map above is a closed embedding of schemes, and there is also a \textit{dual} embedding